open-AIMS/ADRIA.jl/docs/src/usage/scenario_generation.md

 combinations, and to map continuous values to their expected discrete factor values (where necessary), as is in the case with categorical factors.
-The Sobol' scheme is therefore disrupted due to the adjustment and so a Sobol' sensitivity analysis cannot be relied on.
+The Sobol' scheme is therefore disrupted due to the adjustment and so a Sobol' sensitivity analysis may exhibit comparatively poor convergence.
 Subsequent assessment of uncertainty and sensitivity is instead conducted with the distribution-based PAWN method (Pianosi and Wagener 2015, 2018).

 !!! note "Sobol' samples"
     The convergence properties of the Sobol' sequence is only valid if the number of